begonaguereca/Water-Walls/README.md

   let largestWall = 0;

   // for each wall...
-    // if current wall is less than largest wall
+    // if current wall greater than largest wall
-      // update potentialWaterTracker
-    // check if this wall traps any water
+      // update largest wall
+    // update potential water that could be trapped on top of current wall
+    // updatePotentialWater()
+    // convert ant potential trapped water due to current wall
-      // trapWater
+    // convertPotentialToTrapped()

   // go over all of the trapped water
     // find largest total water between two walls
     // return the two wall indices and the total water trapped between them };

-const updatePotentialWaterTracker = (currentWall, largestWall, potentialWater) => {
+const updatePotentialWater = (currentWallHeight, currentWallIndex, largestWallHeight, potentialWater) => {
-  // add currentWall index to each

 };

-const trapWater = (currentWall, potentialWater, trappedWater) => {
+const convertPotentialToTrapped = (currentWall, potentialWater, trappedWater) => {

 };

 const findBiggestWaterTrap = (trappedWater) => {

+  let waterRecord = {left: 0, right: 0, water: 0};
+  let currentWater = 0;

-  // go over each position
+  // go over each position, looking for 0's (walls)
-    // find largest total water between two walls (walls 0's, no water is on top of them)
+    // if 0, we've found first wall
+      // create pointer to find next wall, set it to first wall + 1
+      // increment by one, stopping when we find next wall or get to end of array
+        //  while we see positions with water, add it to current water total
+      // if curren water total is larger than max water seen
+        // update waterRecord with first wall, second wall, and max total
   // return the two wall indices and the total water trapped between them };